TSchotter/webserver-tomb/docs/13-website-email/sending-emails-with-gmail.md

 - Never commit the `.env` file to Git
 - Add `.env` to your `.gitignore` file
 - The App Password should be 16 characters with no spaces
+- Only put sensitive credentials (Gmail user and password) in the `.env` file
+- Email content (to, subject, text) will be hardcoded in your script

 Create a `.gitignore` file if you don't have one: